 Magnetic resonance imaging studies are superior to other imaging modalities in the visualization of soft tissues such as ligaments and tendons and confirming the diagnosis of tenosynovitis or ligamentous tears.

 Electromyography and nerve conduction studies may be needed in cases of pain of neural origin.
 It also demonstrates the dermatomal distribution of nerve function loss.

-Blood workups such as complete blood count, autoimmune assays, renal and liver function tests are ordered in cases of systemic causes of hand and wrist pain as well as to obtain a baseline before initiation of patient management.
+Blood workups, such as complete blood count, autoimmune assays, and renal and liver function tests, are ordered in cases of systemic causes of hand and wrist pain as well as to obtain a baseline before beginning patient management.

 General principles of hand and wrist pain management

-- This involves immobilisation of the involved hand for days or hours to allow for scar tissue to form and unite the separated parts of a muscle or to avoid any further damage.
+- This involves immobilization of the involved hand for days or hours to allow for scar tissue to form and unite the separated parts of a muscle or to avoid any further damage

 - Ice application

-- Done by placing of ice cubes between a piece of cloth and applying it for 20 minutes over the injured or painful area.
-The process is repeated every 40 minutes.
+- Done by placing ice cubes between a piece of cloth and applying it for 20 minutes over the injured or painful area.
+The process is repeated every 40 minutes

 - Elevate the limb

-- Decreases the hydrostatic pressure hence the limb is less oedematous as compared to a limb in a lower level.
+- Decreases the hydrostatic pressure hence the limb is less oedematous as compared to a limb at a lower level

-Other specific methods of management are done as per the cause of the pain.
+Other specific methods of management depend on the cause of the pain.
 They include fixation of fractures and immunosuppressive therapy for autoimmune conditions.